Andrew Wantz

-Andrew Hunter Wantz (born October 13, 1995) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Andrew Hunter Wantz (born October 13, 1995) is an American professional baseball pitcher in the Tampa Bay Rays organization.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, for whom he made his MLB debut in 2021.

 Amateur career

-A native of Holly Springs, North Carolina, Wantz played college baseball for the University of North Carolina at Greensboro.
+Wantz attended and played baseball at Holly Springs High School in Holly Springs, North Carolina.
+He then played college baseball for the University of North Carolina at Greensboro.
 In 2016, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League where he was named a league all-star.
 Wantz was selected by the Los Angeles Angels in the seventh round of the 2018 MLB draft.

 Professional career

+Los Angeles Angels

 Wantz made his professional debut with the rookie-level Orem Owlz.
-He also played for the Single-A Burlington Bees, pitching to a cumulative 1-2 record and 2.74 ERA in 18 games.
-In 2019, Wantz split the season the High-A Inland Empire 66ers and the Double-A Mobile BayBears, posting a 5-9 record and 5.34 ERA with 112 strikeouts in 96.0 innings of work.
+He also played for the Single-A Burlington Bees, pitching to a cumulative 1–2 record and 2.74 ERA in 18 games.
+In 2019, Wantz split the season the High-A Inland Empire 66ers and the Double-A Mobile BayBears, posting a 5–9 record and 5.34 ERA with 112 strikeouts in 96 innings of work.

 Wantz did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was assigned to the Triple-A Salt Lake Bees to begin the 2021 season, where he recorded a 2.10 ERA in 8 appearances.